Dreaming381/Latios-Framework/Documentation~/Core/Custom Command Buffers and SyncPointPlaybackSystem.md

 only one type of command.
 All command buffers provide a deterministic `ParallelWriter` instance in which commands require a `sortKey` argument.
 The command buffers provide proper safety checks to prevent misuse. `Add()` is always the method for writing a new command.
+They can be used with custom allocators and utilized fully in Burst-compiled unmanaged systems.

 ### EnableCommandBuffer